-"I love ya so much Farrah.
+"I love you, Farrah.
 Nothin' is gonna change that," he said leaning toward me.

-I shut my eyes because I new what was going to happen.
+I shut my eyes because I knew what was going to happen.
 David pressed his dirty, disgusting lips on my cheek and wiped the tears off after words.